wyfo/apischema/docs/examples/pydantic_support.md

 # Pydantic support

 It takes only 20 lines of code to support `pydantic.BaseModel` and all of its subclasses.
-You could add these lines to your project using *pydantic* and start to benefit of *Apischema* features.
+You could add these lines to your project using *pydantic* and start to benefit of *apischema* features.

 !!! note
     This support unfortunately doesn't include *GraphQL* schema feature.